katratzi/web-hugo-tzyi/content/posts/combat-test.md

 Once you've assembled your army of units, select which type of unit to buff on your side in the top left and click "playBattle" to engage in a round of combat.
 Repeat this process until one side is victorious!

 We look forward to hearing your feedback!

+## Update

+The BattleTest has now been removed from itch.io.
+Many thanks for those of you that participated and provided feedback.  :)